Four Easy Habits to Start Saving On Your Power Bill

 Have an Energy Audit Done

 Did you know that many utility companies will perform an energy audit on your home for you?
 These inspections will sweep through your entire home and assess how energy is being used in every room.
-If you're an avid DIYer, you can use this video checklist to go through your home yourself, but if you'd rather have a professional assessment done, reach out to your power company.
+If you're an avid DIYer, you can use this video checklist to go through your home yourself.
+Remember, our electrician contractors can even provide light fixture replacement for swapping out more efficient units.
+If you'd rather have a professional assessment done, reach out to your power company.

 Shumate's Home Comfort Experts can also inspect your home's energy needs and usage and come up with a plan to help keep more money in your wallet while staying at your optimal comfort level.
 Call us now at 678-SHUMATE or schedule online.